vmware-archive/bookdocker/README.md

 Bookdocker does the following:

 1. Checks if Docker is installed
-1. Checks that you are in a `book` directory
+1. Checks that you are in a `book` directory.
 1. Creates a custom container with the following:
   1. Ruby v2.3.0
   1. Your book's dependencies, including Bookbinder
-1. Runs Bookbinder in the docker container
+1. Runs Bookbinder in the Docker container

+## Prerequisites

+Before you can run bookdocker, you must have Docker installed and running.

+To install Docker, do the following:
+- To download Docker for Mac, see [Install Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+- To download Docker for Windows, see [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/).

+After you install Docker, start the application and wait for Docker to indicate that it is running successfully.

 ## How to Install

+To install bookdocker, do the following:

-1. Clone this repo.
+1. Clone the bookdocker repository.
    ```
    git clone https://github.com/pivotal-cf-experimental/bookdocker.git
    ```

 1. Copy the `bookdocker` file into your executable path.
    For example:
    ```
-   cp ~/workspace/bookdocker /usr/local/bin
+   cp ~/workspace/bookdocker/bookdocker /usr/local/bin
    ```

 ## How to Run